dux-fortinet/fortisase_ansible_doc_beta/modules/security_dlp_file_patterns.rst

     vars:
       dlp_file_pattern_name: "dlp_file_patterns_example"
     tasks:
-      # The primaryKey is a digital id, it is "result.response.primaryKey"
+      # The primary_key is a digital id, it is "result.response.primaryKey"
       # Please use the primaryKey in the result to update/delete the target resource
       - name: Create Security DLP File Patterns fortinet.fortisase.security_dlp_file_patterns: